Learn More About Evaluation

 The field of evaluation within informal science education has grown and evolved over the years.
 How can you learn more about the current state of informal science education evaluation and where the field is headed?

-Several professional associations provide opportunities for evaluators to learn more about evaluation in the informal science education field and share their own work
+Several professional organizations provide opportunities for evaluators to learn more about evaluation in the informal science education field and share their own work

-Visitor Studies Association (VSA): The Visitor Studies Association is a membership organization dedicated to understanding and enhancing learning experiences in informal settings through research, evaluation, and dialogue.
+Visitor Studies Association (VSA): VSA is a membership organization dedicated to understanding and enhancing learning experiences in informal settings through research, evaluation, and dialogue.

-American Evaluation Association (AEA): The American Evaluation Association is an international professional association of evaluators devoted to the application and exploration of program evaluation, personnel evaluation, technology, and many other forms of evaluation.
+American Evaluation Association (AEA): AEA is an international professional association of evaluators devoted to the application and exploration of program evaluation, personnel evaluation, technology, and many other forms of evaluation.
 The AEA also hosts the AEA Public Library where members of the community post instruments, presentations, reports, and more.
 AEA has a number of topical interest groups (TIGs) that may be of particular interest to informal science education evaluators.

 - Art, Culture, and Audiences TIG